The Macallan distillery: History

+In 1996, Highland Distillers acquired The Macallan distillery.

+In 1999, Macallan became part of the Edrington Group, a company that also owns brands like Highland Park and Glenrothes, after Edrington acquired Highland Distillers.This provided the distillery with the financial backing to expand operations further and increase production.

+In 2002, Macallan released the Macallan Fine & Rare Collection, a series of rare and aged whiskies from the distillery’s archives.
+These bottles became highly sought after by collectors.

-In 2007, a bottle of 1926 The Macallan was sold at a Christie's auction for $54,000, making it one of the most expensive bottles of whisky sold.
-In 2010, a bottle of The Macallan 64-year-old single malt whisky in a one-of-a-kind "Lalique: Cire Perdue" crystal decanter was sold for $460,000 at an auction at Sotheby's in New York City.
+In 2007, a bottle of 1926 the Macallan was sold at a Christie's auction for $54,000, making it one of the most expensive bottles of whisky sold.

+In 2010, a bottle of the Macallan 64-year-old single malt whisky in a one-of-a-kind "Lalique: Cire Perdue" crystal decanter was sold for $460,000 at an auction at Sotheby's in New York City.
 All proceeds from the sale were donated to charity: water, an organization that helps provide access to clean, safe drinking water to people in developing nations.
-In 2012, The Macallan received the Guinness World Record for the most expensive whisky sold at auction.
-In 2014, a decanter of Macallan's 'M' whisky sold at auction in Hong Kong for a record-breaking $628,205.
-In 2018, The Macallan Valerio Adami 1926 60-year-old sold for £848,000 at auction in Edinburgh, the world's most expensive bottle of whisky.
+In 2012, the Macallan received the Guinness World Record for the most expensive whisky sold at auction.In 2018 Macallan’s new £140m distillery and visitor center opened.
+It was designed by architect Norman Foster and featured modern architecture alongside a deep integration into the history and craftsmanship of the distillery.
+The distillery has 36 stills, comprising 12 wash stills and 24 spirit stills.

-New distillery and visitor experience

-In July 2019, the £140 million new distillery and visitor experience, on the Easter Elchies estate near Craigellachie, made the shortlist for the Stirling Prize for excellence in architecture.
+In July 2019, the new distillery and visitor experience, on the Easter Elchies estate near Craigellachie, made the shortlist for the Stirling Prize for excellence in architecture.
 It was designed by Rogers Stirk Harbour + Partners.
 Also in 2019, the distillery won the RIAS Andrew Doolan Best Building in Scotland Award.

-The distillery has 36 stills, comprising 12 wash stills and 24 spirit stills.